harveyxia/bittorrent/README.md

 ### Client

 The client is composed of two main parts.
 One part handles outgoing connections to the tracker and peers.
 The other presents a welcome socket that handles incoming connections from other peers.

-These two parts of the client share a mapping from IP-port pairs to connection information.
+These two parts of the client share a mapping from peers (IP-port pairs) to connection information.
 We identify a peer instance by its IP address and welcome socket port number.

 ### Tracker